AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 && cd graph-node/docker
 ```

 Next, execute the `setup.sh` file.
-This will pull all the necessary Docker images and write the necessary information in the `docker-compose.yml` file.
-Make sure you have `docker-compose` and `jq` are installed.
+This will pull all the necessary Docker images and write the necessary information to the `docker-compose.yml` file.
+Do ensure that `docker-compose` and `jq` are installed.

 ```sh
 sudo bash ./setup.sh